WendellAdriel/laravel-exa/README.md

 * DTOs
 * Slack client for notifications
 * API structured in modules
+* Laravel Sanctum for Authentication
-* Authorization, Users and Roles management out-of-the-box
+* Users and Roles management out-of-the-box

 ## Configuring the Application